savaslabs/savaslabs.github.io/_posts/2019-12-06-six-months-in.md

 ### What’s Next

-I’m in the midst of a React Native project and there are big things are on the horizon.
+I’m in the midst of a React Native project and there are big things on the horizon.
 Now that I’m more comfortable in Drupal, I look forward to honing in on front-end architecture, accessibility, trying out new tools, and of course, further contributing to internal processes.